Ripley, Derbyshire: Governance

 What is now Ripley Town Hall on the north side of the Market Place was erected in 1880 as a market hall.
 The architect was George Eyre of Codnor.
 It occupied the site of a much older dwelling known as The White House.
 The Market Hall was originally open on the ground floor.
 In 1907, it was converted into a Town Hall by the Urban District Council.
 In the 1990s, the building was much extended to the west and remodelled by Amber Valley Borough Council to form its headquarters.
-In 2012, the Council proposed to sell off some of the buildings under a rationalization scheme.
+In 2012, the Council proposed to sell off some of the buildings under a rationalisation scheme.

 Demography

-According to research into names in Britain in 2006, Ripley has the highest proportion of people of ethnic English origin.
-Of Ripley's inhabitants, 88.5 per cent have an English ethnic background.
+At the 2021 census, the population of Ripley civil parish was 20,633.
+The Office for National Statistics also define a Ripley Built-up Area, which had a population of 20,180.
+The ethnic makeup of the town was recorded at 98% White British out of 19,703 residents, followed by Mixed Race at 1% out of 231 residents and 1% Asian out of 135 residents.
+The other ethnic groups made up less than 1% of the local population.
+In terms of religious makeup, Ripley's residents were recorded to be mostly non-religious at 51% of the local population at 9,696 residents followed by 48% of the towns residents identifying as Christian out of 9.044 residents.
+Other religions practiced in Ripley include Other religion (121 residents), Islam (57 residents) and Buddhism (57 residents).
+The town has a high ratio of Women compared to Men at 51% (Women) and 49% (Male).